 Market making aside, you can also use Uniswap to trade some of the world’s most volatile digital investments.
 Many tokens list on Uniswap before they trade on centralized exchanges.
 This means you can buy into new crypto projects earlier on – though this can have more risk.
 The Uniswap token (UNI) gives holders the right to vote on any changes to the project.

-4. 🤩 Crypto security never look so good
+4. 🤩 Crypto security never looked so good

 Less than 1 min read